settylab/Mellon/README.rst

    cov_func = Matern52

 .. code-block::
-   :caption: Write a function of one variable that returns a function k(x, y) -> float
+   :caption: Write a function of one variable that returns a function k(x, y) :math:`\rightarrow` float

    from Crowding import distance    # distance computes the distance between each point in x
                                     # and each point in y.